-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads. - We have appointed a designated teacher who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads

+We have appointed a designated teacher, Mrs Ruth James - Headteacher who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

-The designated teacher at our school is [insert name].
-They are appropriately trained and have the relevant qualifications and experience to perform the role.
+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.